 The Corporation is authorized to issue an unlimited number of Common Shares.
-As of the date of this Circular, 56,863,335 Common Shares were issued and outstanding.
+As of the date of this Circular, 56,853,027 Common Shares were issued and outstanding.
 The Corporation is also authorized to issue an unlimited number of preferred shares, of which none have been issued.
 To the knowledge of the Corporation's directors and officers, and as of the date hereof, no person beneficially owns, or controls or directs, directly or indirectly, more than 10% of the voting rights attached to all outstanding Common Shares, other than as set forth below.

-Name Number of Common Shares (1) Percentage of Issued Common Shares Garfield R. Mitchell Toronto, Ontario 30,696,312 (2) 54.0% Mark W. Mitchell Calgary, Alberta 11,098,519 (3) 19.5%
+Name Number of Common Shares (1) Percentage of Issued Common Shares Garfield R. Mitchell Toronto, Ontario 30,891,512 (2) 54.3% Mark W. Mitchell Calgary, Alberta 11,098,519 (3) 19.5%

-- (1) The information as to the Common Shares beneficially owned, not being within the knowledge of the Corporation, is based on information filed on SEDI by the foregoing shareholders. - Garfield R. Mitchell holds 30,678,580 Common Shares through Smoothwater Capital Corporation, a company of which he is the sole shareholder.
-In addition, Mr. Mitchell owns 17,732 Common Shares through RRSPs and TFSAs. - Mark W. Mitchell holds 10,990,401 Common Shares through MWM Enterprises Limited and owns 108,118 Common Shares through RRSPs and TFSAs.
+(1) The information as to the Common Shares beneficially owned, not being within the knowledge of the Corporation, is based on information filed on SEDI by the foregoing shareholders.

+(2) Garfield R. Mitchell holds 30,873,780 Common Shares through Smoothwater Capital Corporation, a company controlled by him.
+In addition, Mr. Mitchell owns 17,732 Common Shares through RRSPs and TFSAs.

+(3) Mark W. Mitchell holds 10,990,401 Common Shares through MWM Enterprises Limited and owns 108,118 Common Shares through RRSPs and TFSAs.